mbforbes/website-3/posts/writing/travel/2022-serbia.md

 - People cut in the boarding line
 - People cut in the passport control line

 Most of this is harmless.
-But there's something about traveling amid flight cancellations where your temperature starts to raise.
+But there's something about traveling amid flight cancellations where your temperature starts to rise.
 Kind of like road rage.
 Maybe it's because you spend a lot of your time waiting in lines.[^traffic]

 [^traffic]: Actually, that's one thing traffic has in common with travel: waiting in lines when you don't want to.
 The situations where you have to wait in a line are relatively rare in modern day.
 It seems like we get more easily upset in them.

-I started to get a sixth sense of when someone was not going to wait in the line.
+I started to get a sixth sense of when someone was not going to wait in the queue.
 They would show up, do a long horrified look at the line, and then look at where they wanted to go (the front).
 Pause for a brief internal dilemma.
-Then, walk right up to the front.
+Then, walk right up to the head of it.
 There, they'd look for someone in an official capacity but who wasn't actively processing the line (this is key) and start talking.
-Sometimes this worked, but other times they'd use the transition to kind of wedge themselves into the front.
+Sometimes this worked, but other times they'd use the transition to kind of wedge themselves into a special talk-to-me-next secondary line they'd invent.

 I started rooting for the rare occasions they would get kicked to the back of the line.
 I would cheer silently, and quickly thereafter question the point of my own existence.